 - A4.1 The Health and Safety Committee has responsibility for ensuring the effective implementation of this policy, and for monitoring matters of health and safety

 - A4.2 This committee comprises:

 - DFO

 - The nominated H&S Governor (usually the Chairman of the Estate Committee)

-- Assistant Head (on behalf of the Head)
+- Assistant Head Co Curricular

 - Premises Manager

-- Enterprise and Operations manager (who oversees catering)
+- Enterprise and Operations manager (who oversees catering, housekeeping and caretaking)

 - Catering Company representative (where invited)

 - Grounds Manager

 - Cadogan & Ruspini House representatives

 - Departmental representatives including Science, DT, Sports, Boarding, Trips

-- Medical Centre manager
+- School Nurse

-- Any other members the committee chooses to co-opt.

-This committee meets at least once per term.
-Its terms of reference involve monitoring the health, safety and welfare of all employees, pupils and visitors; and to monitor and take appropriate action in response to any change in circumstance.
-The Committee will take responsibility for monitoring:

-- deficiencies and potential hazards in premises, equipment and site;
+• Any other members the committee chooses to co-opt.
+A4.3 4.3 This committee meets at least once per term.
+Its terms of reference involve monitoring the health and welfare of all employees, pupils and visitors; and to monitor and take appropriate action in re to any change in circumstance.
+The Committee will take responsibility for monitoring: • deficiencies and potential hazards in premises, equipment and site; • accident reports; • risk assessments; • training and provision of information; • emergency evacuation procedures; • first aid procedures; • legislation, regulations and advice received.
+A4.4 4.4 The committee should, as far as is reasonably practical, take prompt action in response to hazards and risks known to it.

-- accident reports;

-- risk assessments;

-- training and provision of information;

-- emergency evacuation procedures;

-- first aid procedures;

-- legislation, regulations and advice received.

-The committee should, as far as is reasonably practical, take prompt action in response to hazards and risks known to it.
 It has a duty to advise the DFO in all matters relating to health and safety.
+Signed d () Chair of Governors, for and on behalf of the Board

+Date November 2024